zigster64/zts/README.md

 std.debug.print("I am foobar, and I only have 1 field  {s}\n", .{data.all});
 ```

-NOTE that segmented data also has the `.all` field, which contains the complete template contents, stripped of `.directives`
+NOTE that segmented data also has the `.all` field, which contains the complete template contents, including any `.directives`

 ## Segment Declaration Syntax